rlacey2/RestAPI_SSL_101/README.md

 # RestAPI_SSL_101

+This version has requires two simulated servers, one for the client and one for the rest/db server.

+Later versions use the one server.

 RestAPI to resources - angular, express, node, SSL

 The SSL here refers to the node/express server running with SSL, later versions will need separate SSL configuration for mysql SSL .